openmm/openmmforcefields/README.md

 ## Installation

-The `openmmforcefields` package provides additional AMBER and CHARMM biopolymer force fields, small molecule support through GAFF and the [Open Force Field toolkit](http://openforcefield.org), and force field conversion tools.
+The OpenMMForceFields package provides additional AMBER and CHARMM biopolymer force fields, small molecule support through GAFF and the [Open Force Field toolkit](http://openforcefield.org), and force field conversion tools.

 The easiest way to install this package and its requisite dependencies is via [`conda`](https://conda.io):
 ```bash
 conda install --yes -c conda-forge openmmforcefields
 ```

-If you optionally have the [OpenEye Toolkits](https://www.eyesopen.com/toolkit-development) installed, `openmmforcefields` will use these to accelerate small molecule parameterization.
+If you optionally have the [OpenEye Toolkits](https://www.eyesopen.com/toolkit-development) installed, OpenMMForceFields will use these to accelerate small molecule parameterization.
 Free academic licenses are available for [bona fide academic research](https://www.eyesopen.com/academic-licensing), while licenses for IP generation are available [for a fee](https://www.eyesopen.com/pricing).

 ## Using the AMBER and CHARMM biopolymer force fields